-- (a) Be made on forms available at the offices of the Baldwin County Engineer; - (b) Be accompanied by the required application fee according to the current schedule of fees established by the County Commission for the particular category of application; - (c) Be accompanied by one (1) full-size set of black or blueline prints of the proposed Final Site Plan as outlined below, one (1) 11"x17" copy of the said proposed Final Site Plan and seven (7) copies of the overall site plan to send to other agencies; - (d) Be accompanied by a digital file of the proposed Final Site Plan, in suitable format to the County Engineer; - (e) Be accompanied by a current (within 60 days from date of application) title policy, title opinion, or title report, verifying ownership.
-Said title document shall cover a period of no less than 30 years; - (f) Be accompanied by the Traffic Study and other information as required by Section 5.5.14; - (g) Comply in all respects with the Conceptual Site Plan, as approved, except for minor modifications as outlined in Section 9.4.5 Modification of Conceptual Site Plan; - (h) Be submitted to the Baldwin County Engineer at least 30 days prior to a regularly scheduled meeting of the Baldwin County Planning and Zoning Commission; - (i) Be submitted within the Effective Period of Approval as per Section 9.4.3 Effective Period of Conceptual Site Plan Approval; - (j) Be accompanied by a transmittal letter listing all of the drawings, letters, attachments, and other information submitted for the application.
+- (a) Be made on forms available at the offices of the Baldwin County Planning Director; - (b) Be accompanied by the required application fee according to the current schedule of fees established by the County Commission for the particular category of application;

+- (c) Be accompanied by one (1) full-size set of black or blueline prints of the proposed Final Site Plan as outlined below, one (1) 11"x17" copy of the said proposed Final Site Plan and seven (7) copies of the overall site plan to send to other agencies; - (d) Be accompanied by a digital file of the proposed Final Site Plan, in suitable format to the Baldwin County Planning Director; - (e) Be accompanied by a current (within 60 days from date of application) title policy, title opinion, or title report, verifying ownership.
+Said title document shall cover a period of no less than 30 years; - (f) Be accompanied by the Traffic Study and other information as required by Section 5.5.14; - (g) Comply in all respects with the Conceptual Site Plan, as approved, except for minor modifications as outlined in Section 9.4.5 Modification of Conceptual Site Plan; - (h) Be submitted to the Baldwin County Planning Director by the deadline established in 4.1.1(b) to be placed on a at-least 30 days prior to a regularly scheduled meeting of the Baldwin County Planning and Zoning Commission; - (i) Be submitted within the Effective Period of Approval as per Section 9.4.3 Effective Period of Conceptual Site Plan Approval; - (j) Be accompanied by a generalized drainage plan in accordance with Section 5.11.7, and written narrative that describes in detail the existing and proposed drainage patterns and characteristics of the proposed development as well as the proposed method of stormwater management to be used; - (k) Be accompanied by a transmittal letter listing all of the drawings, letters, attachments, and other information submitted for the application.